vic778/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> Bookstore is an app that allows you to display a list of added books, add new book and remove a book.
-It is built using React, Redux ...
+> Bookstore is an app that allows you to :
+- create a new book that should contain a title, author
+- choose a category
+- display list of books
+- update progress
+- delete a book

 ![](https://github.com/vic778/Bookstore/blob/styles/src/screenshot/screen5.png)